danilocgsilva/danilocgsilva_shell_libs/create_github_repo/README.md

 Obs.: The $registered_user of this file is merely a security feature and does not have any relationship to git or github api.
 If not, any web source could create freely any number of repositories inside your personal github repository!
 It is recommended to not put the same github username for better security.
 3. Copy createrepo and the folder createrepo_program with its contents to /usr/local/bin (or any path included in your path variable).
 Does not forgot to alter permission to execute the createrepo
 4. In the terminal, writes: createrepo <your-web-address-holding-the-php-files> <yout-secure-registeres-user-in-configs-php-files>

+How does it works?

+You access a PHP script in the network through the shell.
+Everything os done by this script, that can even return informations to the shell script.